 - Course 2: Yes, these credits may be counted, even though it was previously passed, because it is the first time the class is being repeated.

-- Course 3: No, this course was previously passed and this is the third attempt.
-Two attempts are the maximum attempts these credits can count toward financial aid enrollment, because the course has been previously passed.
+- Course 3: No, this course was previously passed twice and this is the third attempt.

-- Course 4: No, the class credits are no longer considered for financial aid eligibility because it has been previously passed, and this is the second time it is being repeated.
+- Course 4: No, the class credits are no longer considered for financial aid eligibility because it has been previously passed, and this is the third attempt.

 - Course 5: Yes, because this course has never been passed so it may still be counted toward financial aid enrollment.